-The cost of sustainable fashion
+The real cost of sustainable fashion

 What is the cost of sustainable fashion?
 Is sustainable fashion affordable compared to traditional consumer habits that are based on massive production and linear economy?